bakulf/bjira/README.md

 ## How to configure it

 Run `bjira init` to set up the tool.
-You can optain the API token from your jira settings.
+You can obtain the API token from your jira settings.

 ```